Mickey Mouse Mixed-Up Adventures: Broadcast

 The first season of Mickey and the Roadster Racers debuted on Disney Junior in the United States on January 15, 2017.
-The series also aired on Disney Junior in Canada on January 24, Disney Junior in Australia on March 17, Disney Junior in Asia on March 24, Disney Junior in the UK and Ireland on April 19, Disney Junior in South Africa on April 22 and Disney Channel in India on May 15.
+The series also aired on Disney Junior in Canada on January 24, Disney Junior in Australia on March 17, Disney Junior in Asia on March 24, Disney Junior in the UK and Ireland on April 19, Disney Junior in South Africa on April 22, and Disney Channel in India on May 15.

 Home media

 The first release, entitled "Mickey and the Roadster Racers" was released on DVD on March 7, 2017.
 "Minnie's Happy Helpers" was released on July 25, 2017, with the release themed around the Minnie and Daisy subplots.
 "Disney Junior Holiday" was released on October 23, 2018.
 "Minnie Bow Be Mine" was released on February 5, 2019.
 The show was re-released on Disney's streaming service, Disney+ and in select countries under Disney+ Hotstar.

-Note: In the Disney+ reprint, in the Season 1 episode, Ye Olde Royal Heist, the scene where Lord Pete bumps Donald's Roadster into the River Thames was cut for unknown reasons.
+Note: In the Disney+ reprint of the season 1 episode, "Ye Olde Royal Heist", the scene where Lord Pete bumps Donald's Roadster into the River Thames was cut for unknown reasons.

 Reception

-Critical reception
+Critical response

-Charles Curtis of USA Today ranked the television series 9th in their "20 best shows for kids right now" list, asserting, "Whether it's Mickey Mouse Clubhouse, Mickey and the Roadster Racers or Mickey Mouse Mixed-Up Adventures, they're all good."
-Emily Ashby of Common Sense Media rated the series a 3 out of 5 stars, and complimented the presence of positive messages and role models, citing sustaining friendships and forgiveness, while saying the series manages to be entertaining.
+Emily Ashby of Common Sense Media gave Mickey and the Roadster Racers a grade of three out of five stars.
+She complimented the show for illustrating community dynamics and promoting the importance of friendship through the characters' interactions.
+Ashby found that the frequent racing scenes provide excitement and engagement for young viewers, making it a delightful experience for children.
+Charles Curtis of USA Today ranked the show ninth in their "20 Best Shows for Kids Right Now" list in March 2020, stating, "Whether it's Mickey Mouse Clubhouse, Mickey and the Roadster Racers, or Mickey Mouse Mixed-Up Adventures, they're all good."

+Marisa Lascala of Good Housekeeping described Mickey Mouse: Mixed-Up Adventures as a "great toddler show."
+Kristin Smith of Plugged In complimented Mickey Mouse: Mixed-Up Adventures for its "lovable, well-known group of companions," including Mickey, Pluto, and Goofy, who work together as a team.
+She found that the characters are capable of tackling "no mystery too mild and no task too tiny," stating that they bring "fun-loving action" to every scenario they encounter.

+Ratings

+The debut of Mickey and the Roadster Racers on January 15 achieved the No. 1 cable TV telecast in more than a year among Kids 2–5 (1.3 million viewers, 8.0 rating) and Boys 2–5 (726,000 viewers, 9.0 rating).
+It also ranked No. 1 among Girls 2–5 (533,000 viewers, 7.0 rating) since November 2016.
+The premiere had 3.6 million Total Viewers and a 1.2 million Adults 18–49 audience (1.0 rating).
+On digital platforms, the show saw 1.4 million engagements via the Disney Junior app, 5 million reach on Facebook, and 1 million video views on YouTube.
+In March 2017, Mickey and the Roadster Racers has reached more than 41 million US viewers since its January premiere.